Preparing for coronavirus outbreak

 The Government recommends that as of 1 August 2020, if the development of the epidemic continues in the current direction without any significant setbacks, events with more than 500 persons may be organised in both indoor and outdoor spaces.
 If the development of the epidemic continues without any significant setbacks, the restrictions on gatherings may be lifted altogether as of 1 October 2020, in which case all indoor and outdoor events would be permitted without restrictions on the number of attendees.

 By decision of the Government, it is prohibited to hold public events and public meetings for more than 500 people until 31 July 2020.
 Outdoor events with more than 500 attendees are allowed with special separation arrangements.

 The police are monitoring compliance with the restrictions on public events within the limits of their resources.
 Above all else, it is important to continue to avoid all close contacts, comply with the guidelines on hygiene and keep physical distance from other people.

 Rescue services and emergency response centres provide security in everyday emergencies

 Municipalities are responsible for ensuring that rescue services are prepared for the spread of the coronavirus.
 Rescue services have been instructed on preventing infections.
 Rescue services are responsible for securing services in cases of illness, for example through personnel arrangements.
 Priority will be given to urgent situations where the health and lives of humans are at risk and to other emergency calls.

 If you suspect that you or someone else has been infected with or exposed to the coronavirus, you should not call the emergency number 112.
-For instructions on treatment, please contact the national helpline at 0295 535 535 and your health centre.
 The emergency number is to be used only in urgent situations when life or health is at risk.
 The same rule always applies, whether dealing with the coronavirus or any other illness.